top of page

 We apply our research in diverse clinical settings, with a focus on adverse pregnancy outcomes and antibiotic resistance.
 We are searching for way to utilize the microbiome in personalizing medical care, and are seeking putative mechanisms through which microbes affect disease that could be manipulated by therapeutics.

-Recent projects
+Recent and past projects

 ppAsset 11_900x_edited.jpg